-expenses that are made pursuant to a detailed and itemized invoice will not be included in the 10 percent limit on underwriting compensation.49
+One commenter also requested clarification that any payments for due diligence expenses that are made pursuant to a detailed and itemized invoice will not be included in the ten percent limit on underwriting compensation.44

-Rule 2810 currently permits members to receive compensation up to 10 percent of the offering proceeds for services rendered in a distribution.
-These payments may include unitemized expense allowances of up to three percent of the offering proceeds.
+Rule 2810 permits members to receive compensation up to ten percent of the offering proceeds for services rendered in a distribution.
+These payments may include un-itemized expense allowances of up to three percent of the offering proceeds.
 FINRA agrees that it is reasonable to include un-itemized due diligence expenses as part of the underwriting compensation.
-FINRA, therefore, is amending the proposal to include, as part of underwriting compensation, due diligence reimbursements without a detailed and itemized invoice.50 However, any member seeking to include due diligence expense as part of issuer expenses must submit an itemized invoice of their actual costs incurred for bona fide due diligence expenses.51 b.
-Liquidity Disclosure
+FINRA, therefore, is amending the proposal to include, as part of underwriting compensation, due diligence reimbursements without a detailed and itemized invoice.45

+However, any member seeking to include due diligence expense as part of issuer expenses must submit an itemized invoice of their actual costs incurred for bona fide due diligence expenses.46